-The City of San Diego has commissioned BBC Research & Consulting to conduct a Disparity Study to assess whether minority-, woman- and disabled veteran-owned businesses businesses face any barriers as part of the City of San Diego’s contracting processes.
+The City of San Diego commissioned BBC Research & Consulting to conduct a Disparity Study to assess whether minority-, woman- and disabled veteran-owned businesses face any barriers as part of the City of San Diego’s contracting processes.
 Information from the study will help the City assess its efforts to encourage the participation of minority- and woman-owned businesses in local contracts and help inform any refinements that the City might make to its implementation of the City’s Equal Opportunity Contracting Program or state-level contracting policies.

 - The percentage of contract dollars that the City spent with minority- and woman-owned businesses during the study period (utilization); and

 - The percentage of contract dollars that minority-, woman- and disabled veteran-owned businesses might be expected to receive based on their availability to perform specific types and sizes of City contracts (availability).

 The study also examined other qualitative and quantitative information related to:

 - Legal considerations surrounding the City’s implementation of the Equal Opportunity Contracting Program;